Making a complaint about workplace sexual harassment

 With the Australian Human Rights Commission

-The Australian Human Rights Commission (AHRC) accepts complaints about discrimination and breaches of human rights including sexual harassment, sex-based harassment and other matters arising from the Sex Discrimination Act and other national anti-discrimination laws.
+The Australian Human Rights Commission (AHRC) accepts complaints about discrimination and breaches of human rights.
+This includes:

 With your workplace health and safety regulator

-A person conducting a business or undertaking, such as an employer, has a duty to manage the health and safety risks of workplace sexual harassment.
+A person conducting a business or undertaking (such as an employer) has a duty to manage the health and safety risks of workplace sexual harassment.

 Each state and territory has a workplace health and safety body that can provide advice and assistance about workplace sexual harassment.
 For contact information, go to list of work health and safety regulators.